godotengine/godot-docs/getting_started/step_by_step/scenes_and_nodes.rst

 .. image:: img/tree.png

-The last one is very important.
+The last one is important.
 Nodes can have other nodes as children.
 When arranged in this way, the nodes become a **tree**.

 In Godot, the ability to arrange nodes in this way creates a powerful